Gromobrody/graphility/docs/design.rst

 Storage needs to save python value to the disk and return the position and size to allow Index to save that data.
-The default implementation uses Python marshal_ to serialize and deserialize Python objects passed as value into it.
-So you will be able to store those object that are serializable by marshal_ module.
+The default implementation uses Python pickle_ to serialize and deserialize Python objects passed as value into it.
+So you will be able to store those object that are serializable by pickle_ module.